 Claims processing and management is another area where automation can help insurers reduce their costs while maximizing efficiency.
 Automation allows insurers to automate routine tasks, such as data entry and policy reviews, which frees up resources for more complex activities.
 This helps claims handlers to make quicker decisions that are more accurate.

-In addition, automated claims management software can provide a central platform for insurers to store, review, and analyze claims data — allowing them to understand their operational performances better.
+In addition, automated claims management software can provide a central platform for insurers to store, review, and analyze claims data, allowing them to understand their operational performances better.

 Automating these processes and using machine learning and AI-powered solutions, such as chatbots to process customer queries, allow businesses to significantly reduce overhead costs while providing an improved customer experience.
-This helps ensure that insurers remain profitable despite the potential risks posed by climate change.
+This helps insurers remain profitable despite the potential risks posed by climate change.

 Geospatial Analytics